-Just as online research leads to discovery of content (i.e. new streaming shows to binge), the marketing discovery process leads us to a content strategy.
+Just as online research leads to discovery of content (i.e. new streaming shows to binge), the marketing discovery process generally leads us to a content strategy for clients.

-The marketing discovery process illuminates the elements needed for a content strategy.
+The marketing discovery process illuminates the essential elements of an effective content strategy for your company.
 When Savoir Faire begins working with you, we dig into a variety of attributes of your company, including:

 - Your history: Where you’ve been and what you’ve done informs us on aspects such as rate of growth and key milestones we may use for content.